-Jasper Maskelyne was a Magician and illusionist and helped create camouflage techniques to assist the British war effort.
+Jasper Maskelyne was a Close up Magician and illusionist who helped create camouflage techniques to assist the British war effort.

 Maskelyne before WWII